 Long Branch is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Long Branch is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Long Branch who work in maintenance occupations (12.70%), sales jobs (10.27%), and office and administrative support (9.75%).
+Overall, Long Branch is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Long Branch who work in maintenance occupations (12.81%), sales jobs (9.90%), and office and administrative support (8.97%).

-One of the nice things about Long Branch is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+One of the nice things about Long Branch is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The overall education level of Long Branch is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.42% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Long Branch is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.42% of adults 25 and older in the city have at least a bachelor's degree.

-Long Branch is a very ethnically-diverse city.
+Long Branch is an extremely ethnically-diverse city.
 The people who call Long Branch home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Long Branch residents report their race to be White, followed by Black or African-American.
 Long Branch also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.57% of the city’s residents.
-Important ancestries of people in Long Branch include Irish, Brazilian, German, and Portuguese.
+People of Hispanic or Latino origin account for 30.56% of the city’s residents.
+Important ancestries of people in Long Branch include Irish, Brazilian, German, and English.

 The most common language spoken in Long Branch is English.
 Other important languages spoken here include Spanish and Portuguese.